 Myra Thompson, 59: Wife of Rev. Anthony Thompson, vicar of the Holy Trinity Reformed Episcopal Church in Charleston.

 Ethel Lance, 70: Attended Emanuel for most of her life.
 Ethel was a mother and grandmother.

 Susie Jackson, 87: Ethel’s cousin, and longtime Emanuel AME church member.

 Tywanza Sanders, 26: Known to those who knew him as Ty.
 Ty was a 2014 graduate from Allen University in Columbia.

 I say to the nine of you, rest in peace.
-All nine of you paid the ultimate sacrifice; a sacrifice that was not in vain.
+All of you paid the ultimate sacrifice; a sacrifice that was not in vain.
 Your city – your Holy City of Charleston, South Carolina will forever remember each one of you.
-You are heroes; all nine of you.
-You laid down your lives to unite a city and a state.
+You are heroes.
+You laid down your lives that resulted in uniting your city and state.
 Your city thanks you.
-And within my heart and knowing place, I have to believe that the uniting that your deaths were the result of here in Charleston will continue on – heart by heart, city by city and state by state until we are no longer at war with one another; until we no longer look at the color of a person’s skin and hate; until we all stand together – One Nation Under God.
+And within my heart, I believe that the uniting that is the product of your deaths in Charleston will continue.
+Heart by heart, city by city and state by state until we are no longer at war with one another; until we no longer look at the color of a person’s skin and hate; until we all stand together – One Nation Under God.
 Godspeed!

 9 thoughts on “Racial Hate Unites the Holy City of Charleston, SC”

 My condolences for the horrific event, but I was proud of Charleston for being The Holy City and showing the rioters a better path.